 To make a coeliac friendly version: This is one of those times when you can do a straight swap for a GF flour mix for the spelt.
 Replace the oats with rolled quinoa and 1/2 tsp psyllium flakes.

-Form a tsp full into a ball and spoon onto a lined baking tray, allowing space to spread.
+Form a teaspoon full into a ball and spoon onto a lined baking tray, allowing space to spread.
+Press down gently.

 They will be very soft when you remove them from the oven.
 Allow to cool on the tray for 10 minutes before transferring to a wire rack to cool completely.
 They will be crunchy on the outside and chewy on the inside.